bbeckenb/Wealth_and_Budget_App/README.md

 *(Same Financial Institution in CashView Dashboard with some Accounts deleted and view uncollapsed)*
 ![New Accounts](static/images/readme/newAccounts.png)

 **NOTE:** Due to the fact I am using the free tier of Plaid's API, API calls for Account retrieval take upwards of 30 seconds.
-Because this is deployed on Heroku and their dynos timeout after a 30 second wait **the developer User account type will not allow you to connect your actual accounts on the heroku deployment of CashView**.
+Because this is deployed on Heroku and their dynos timeout after a 30 second wait **the developer User Account type will not allow you to connect your actual Accounts on the heroku deployment of CashView**.
 However, it does work on local deployment, even though you have to wait ~40 seconds (what I benchmarked).
 I checked with Plaid's support team and they confirmed that the free tier of their API service would likely have longer wait times while the premium tier would see 2-3 second waits.

 *(Confirmation of long API wait times for free tier of service)*
 ![New Accounts](static/images/readme/PlaidSupportEmail.png)